GeekHunter-Brasil/hello-world/backend-styleguide/README.md

     allow(subject).to receive(:find_all_by_job_id).and_return [first_hiring, second_hiring]
   end

-  it 'should return the expected hirings' do
+  it 'returns the expected hirings' do
     result = subject.find_all_by_job_id(job.id)
     expect(result).to [first_hiring, second_hiring]
   end